Overview of NY Security Deposit Laws

 In the state of New York, a security deposit is considered the property of the tenant.
-As such, any nonrefundable security deposits are considered illegal.
+As such, any nonrefundable security deposits in New York are considered illegal.

 A New York landlord is only responsible for storing the security deposits in a trust account for the entire term of the lease agreement.

 Furthermore, if a landlord has more than five units, they must place the security deposits in an interest-earning account.
-The rate of interest must be equal to the interest rate for similar deposits in the area.
+The rate of interest must be equal to the interest rate for similar security deposits in the area.

-A landlord who has five or fewer units isn’t required to place their tenant’s security deposit in an interest-earning account.
+A landlord who has five or fewer units isn’t required to place their renter’s security deposit in an interest-earning account.

 For an interest-earning security deposit, the landlord must collect a yearly fee that is equal to 1% of the tenant’s security deposit.
 The rest of the annual interest (99%) will belong to the tenant.

 The New York landlord has three options when it comes to the interest accrued:

 - Hold it for their tenants in trust in a separate bank account until the written agreement comes to an end.

 - Put it toward the tenants’ last month’s rent.

 Security Deposit Return New York

 Transfer of Property Ownership – What Happens to the Security Deposit?